brandonweiss/anti-pattern/source/posts/2015-03-18-transactional-fixtures-in-rails.md

 Database Cleaner’s [README][database cleaner readme] even says “One of my motivations for writing this library was to have an easy way to turn on what Rails calls "transactional_fixtures" in my non-rails ActiveRecord projects”.
 Epic facepalm.

 I think what happened is that I didn’t really start testing until a few years after I discovered Ruby and Rails.
 This would’ve roughly coincided with the Rails 2.3 era, when I experimented with using lighter-weight frameworks like Sinatra, as well as other databases and ORMs, like MongoDB and Sequel.
 I started using Database Cleaner because it was necessary.
-When I eventually came back to Rails year later, I just continued using Database Cleaner because I’d always used it, and I never bothered to read the fucking manual.
+When I eventually came back to Rails years later, I just continued using Database Cleaner because I’d always used it, and I never bothered to read the fucking manual.

 Nothing is more motivating than feeling like an idiot, so I submitted a [pull request][pull request] to Rails a week ago to give the feature a better, clearer name, and it was just recently merged!
 When Rails 5.0 ships the new name for "transactional fixtures" will be "transactional tests".